bobbyfonken/Python-network-automation/README.md

 For references you can look at: "sample_napalm_config.cfg".

+### Best practice!!!
+After you have setup an ssh connection and added the correct users, run the script network.py and choose option 3.
+Take the backup files as reference.
+You can copy this for each device.
+This way you make sure the encrypted passwords etc. will remain correct for each device.

 ## Pyntc config file
 This file contains commands as seen from the configure terminal mode seperated as one command per line.
 For references you can look at: "sample_pyntc_config.cfg".